rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 <a name="6.21.426.5">6.21.426.5</a> As a last resort, if a manifestation’s gatherings cannot be ascertained, or it is otherwise difficult to tell whether a leaf constitutes a plate, record it in terms of pages or leaves of plates if unnumbered and pages or leaves of text if included in the numbering sequence of the text.

-#### 6.21.427 Folded leaves
+#### 6.21.427 Folded plates

-<a name="6.21.427.1">6.21.427.1</a> Record folded leaves as leaves or pages of plates.
-Count a plate folded and bound at the inner margin as two leaves of plates.
-Make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) to indicate any folded letterpress leaves if considered important (see [6.215.427.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.427.1)).
+<a name="6.21.427.1">6.21.427.1</a>  Record folded plates as leaves or pages of plates.
+Count a plate folded and attached at one of its outer margins as one folded leaf of plates.
+Count a plate folded and attached at its fold as two leaves of plates.
+Make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) to indicate any folded letterpress leaves of plates if considered important (see [6.215.427.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.427.1)).

 >Example:
 > <CITE>[8], 30, [8], 31-213, [3] pages, [3] folded leaves of plates</CITE>